IntroCSCI/colorvisionproject-galan0/README.md

 ### v1.0 Updates

-This version of the program creates a color palette with the least amount of problematic color combinations.
+In this update of the program previous features are present.
+However, this version makes a conscious effort to creates a color palette with the least amount of problematic color combinations.

+It does so by modifying the R value in every RGB code so to avoid close or similar color values.

 ## Developer